Lobbing onto the market last year, we went and bought an ARB Awning and Light Kit, fitted it to one of our rigs and tested it out in the bush.

 The ARB awning measures 2 x 2.5m which is ample for most applications.
 There was also a 2.5 x 2.5 but I reckoned it looked too big for the Hilux and would probably end up creating a bit of wind noise.
 Using my own money (see, not all writers get given stuff for free) purchased from ARB Thornleigh and heading in-store and being able to see and compare both sizes up close and personal, allowed me to make the right choice for my needs.
 Browsing online is nice, but nothing beats checking something out in the shop.

 The inbuilt LED light is a great idea and is integrated perfectly in the awning.
 It sits mid-ship and runs all the way across the awning.
 The light has two colour options, white and orange.
-Orange attracts less bugs and mozzies – science says so.
+Orange attracts fewer bugs and mozzies – science says so.

 And if you want to get a bit of a disco vibe going you can run both light colours at the same time, but be warned it’ll draw more power.
 The light output is ample for camping (the LED strip light provides up to 1200 lumens).
 And being able to adjust the intensity of the light is a great feature, sorry, I hadn’t mentioned it was dimmable.
-Set on its lowest level, it can be on all night as a comfort-light for swag-a-muffins and makes midnight toilet runs a lot safer.
+Set on its lowest level, it can be on all night as a comfort light for swag-a-muffins and makes midnight toilet runs a lot safer.
 The light is sewn in and folds up easily when you put the awning away.

 The quality of the awning material is excellent.
-It’s PU coated 300gsm poly/cotton rip stop canvas, and keeps the rainwater beading away nicely, with nary a drop coming through.
+It’s PU-coated 300gsm poly/cotton rip-stop canvas, and keeps the rainwater beading away nicely, with nary a drop coming through.
 The first use of the awning was a three-day camp where it rained or drizzled consistently throughout.

 Other little niceties are the four Velcro straps holding the awning onto the horizontal poles.
 They are thick, chunky and just work.
 The poles are solid and the twist-lock mechanism works well.
 The vertical poles have a spike on the bottom which holds them firmly in the ground.
 It’s recommended to attach the guy ropes.
 I haven’t had to but if the awning was pegged to the ground I reckon it’d take a beating.
 The plastic hinges all have a quality feel about them.
 Vinyl patches on the end of the awning will protect it from any abrasions when folded up.